 Puszi means kiss and szia means hello, but can also be used when saying bye in an informal way to friends and family.
 It’s pronounced like “See-yaah pussy” which obviously can make English speakers burst into a laugh.

 However, in Hungary, it’s common to say this when greeting or saying goodbye to friends in real life or on the phone.
 We actually have a similar expression in Sweden where we say Puss Puss when hanging up the phone, it basically means kiss kiss.

 If you know the world wanderlust, the Hungarian word Elvágyódás is kind of similar, and it describes that feeling that you want to get away from where you currently are at the moment.

-If you easily get offended while traveling around Hungary, someone might say that you’re Nebáncsvirág, which basically is used to describe a person which is easily offended.
+If you easily get offended while traveling around Hungary, someone might say that you’re Nebáncsvirág, which basically is used to describe a person who is easily offended.

 Nos is a filler word in Hungarian, which means something like “well …”.

 This is another Hungarian word that describes a feeling which has no translation in English.
 Hiányérzet is the feeling that you have forgot something but you can’t really name what you’re missing.

 For example, if you pack for a trip and you’re sure that you forgot something while you’re on your way to the airport, then Hiányérzet is appropriate to use to describe what you’re feeling.

 If you’re spending time with Hungarians, you’ll hear them say Baszdmeg from time to time, and while the literal meaning is quite vulgar, it’s more commonly used to express anger and frustration.

 The literal translation of Baszdmeg is f**k you, but it can also mean “damn it”.
 Baszdmeg is the most common Hungarian curse word.